 3.9 Promptly initiate our purge process to delete or anonymize your Personal Information upon termination of the Agreement; and

 3.10 Comply with the applicable Data Protection Legislation.

 4. General Provisions.

 4.1 In the event of any conflict or inconsistency between the provisions of the Terms of Services and this DPA, the provisions of this DPA shall prevail.
-For the avoidance of doubt and to the extent allowed by applicable law, any and all liability under this DPA, including limitations thereof, will be governed by the relevant provisions of the Terms of Service and other Policies (including the Terms of Sale).
+For the avoidance of doubt and to the extent allowed by applicable law, any and all liability under this DPA, including limitations thereof, will be governed by the relevant provisions of the Terms of Service and Sale and other Policies.
 You acknowledge and agree that we may amend this DPA from time to time by posting the relevant amended and restated DPA on our Platform (including our website) and such amendments to this DPA are effective as of the date of posting.
 Your continued use of our Products, Platform, and Services after the amended DPA is posted to our Platform (including our website) constitutes your agreement to, and acceptance of, the amended DPA.
 If you do not agree to any changes to this DPA, do not continue to use our Products, Platform, or Services.